JFrogChina/jfrog-poc-samples/README.md

 cd maven-sample
 jf mvnc
 ```
-This generates a `settings.xml` pointing to your SaaS repositories.
+This generates a `.jfrog/projects/maven.yaml` pointing to your SaaS repositories.

 ### 6. Build and Deploy
 ```shell